k-r-4-m/diss_cxr_xai/README.md

-# Florence-2 for Chest X-Rays Master's Dissertation
+# Master's Dissertation: Trust and Transparency in Healthcare Using Explainable AI

 ## Install dependencies
 The various models used in this project require different dependencies.